Corpus Christi Bicycle Accident Law Firm

 Although cycling provides a host of community benefits, there is an inevitable downside: A rise in cycling means a rise in bicycle accidents.
 The MPO’s Bicycle Plan makes safe cycling a top priority, but in reality, cyclists will always face dangers when sharing Corpus Christie-area roads with motorists.
 Collisions with motor vehicles, in particular, put cyclists at risk of serious injury and deadly accidents.

-The Patel Firm is dedicated legal team of personal injury attorneys who represent victims of Corpus Christi-area bicycle accidents.
+The Patel Firm is dedicated legal team of Corpus Christi Bicycle Accident Injury Lawyers who represent victims of Corpus Christi-area bicycle accidents.
 Our mission is to hold motorists and others accountable when their careless, reckless, or inattentive actions leave area cyclists severely injured or worse.
 Read on to learn more about how we can help you and your family after a bicycle accident disrupts your life, and contact us today.

 Our Law Practice